 I started speaking to people and an elderly person told me asthma symptoms can be treated with FAT.
 Fat from a small animal that lives in the forests nearby.
 I lived in that village all my childhood and most of my teenage years but never seen that animal although I heard of it.

 At that moment I looked at my diet and asthma management routine.
-For the last few years I was trying to became vegetarian, or close to being a vegetarian.
-I was eating lots of fruits, especially sweet ones, I love sweets, veggies, meat – just the equivalent of 1/3 of a chicken per week.
+For the last few years, I was trying to become vegetarian, or close to being a vegetarian.
+I was eating lots of fruits, especially sweet ones, I love sweets, veggies, meat - just the equivalent of 1/3 of a chicken per week.
 No fat.
-Because ‘Fat is not healthy’.
+Because 'Fat is not healthy'.
 Sweets I was eating about 3 large chocolates a week, cakes, jam.

 Using diet and asthma management methods

-I thought to myself: fat can’t be too different from one animal to another.
+I thought to myself: fat can't be too different from one animal to another.
 So I choose bacon.
-Not the bacon you will find in supermarkets, but the one who has more fat than meat.
+Not the bacon you will find in supermarkets, but the one that has more fat than meat.
 Also in east Europe you can get it smoked which I have to say tastes delicious.

 I started eating a few slices more or less every day.
 Also if I wanted to fry something I used fat instead of oil.
 I didn't get any fatter myself.